Citigroup Logo

 Citicorp Logo 1976-1980

 Citicorp had a monochrome logo with simple elements.
-It showed the bank’s full name and a round icon with a white four-pointed star, which was located at the bottom right.
-The letters were very close to each other and visually almost merged.
+It showed the bank’s full name and a round icon with a white four-pointed star at the bottom right.
+The letters were very close together and almost merged visually.
 The font was straightforward, from the Sans Serif category.

 1980 – 1998